Retirement Planning5 min read

 How much should I budget for healthcare in retirement in Canada?

-A reasonable starting range is $2,000–$4,000/year in your active years (65–74), $3,000–$6,000/year through your mid-80s, and $5,000–$10,000+/year after that plus a long-term care contingency.
-The average Canadian household spent $3,087 on healthcare in 2023 (Statistics Canada).
+A reasonable per-person starting range is $2,000–$4,000/year in your active years (65–74), $3,000–$6,000/year through your mid-80s, and $5,000–$10,000+/year after that plus a long-term care contingency.
+Couples should plan for roughly double.
+For context, the average Canadian household spent $3,087 on healthcare in 2023 (Statistics Canada).

 Which province has the lowest drug costs for seniors?